 - If you have hooked several fish in succession in one spot, move a few steps so someone else can get the same opportunity.

 - Don't be so close to another angler that you restrict their casting.

 On the lake

 - Anglers trolling or harling can have up to 200 metres of line trailing behind their boat.
 Give them plenty of room before moving behind so you do not cut their line.

 - When parking your boat at a popular spot for flyfishing or jigging, give other boaties room to cast.

-- When two boats meet head on they should each alter course to the starboard (right) to avoid collision.
+- When two boats meet head-on they should each alter course to the starboard (right) to avoid a collision.
 But if you are on the offshore side, avoid forcing the other boat into shallow water where their lines might foul.